 When properly structured, a system of internal controls promotes effective operations and reliable financial and regulatory reporting, safeguards assets, and helps to ensure compliance with relevant laws, regulations, and institutional policies.
 Ideally, internal controls are tested by an independent internal auditor who reports directly either to the institution's board of directors or its designated committee, which is typically the audit committee.
 However, smaller institutions whose size and complexity do not warrant a full scale internal audit function may rely on regular reviews of essential internal controls conducted by other institution personnel.
 Personnel performing these reviews should generally be independent of the function they are assigned to review.
-Given the importance of appropriate internal controls to banking organizations of all sizes and risk profiles, the results of audits or reviews, whether conducted by an internal auditor or by other personnel, should be adequately documented, as should management's responses to them.
+Given the importance of appropriate internal controls to banking organizations of all sizes and risk profiles, the results of audits or reviews, whether conducted by an internal auditor or by other personnel, should be adequately documented, as should senior management's responses to them.
 In addition, communication channels should exist that allow negative or sensitive findings to be reported directly to the board of directors or to the relevant board committee.

 In evaluating the adequacy of a financial institution's internal controls and audit procedures, examiners should consider whether these conditions are met: